gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 but the mayor had already turned away to bark orders at the militia.
 Salvage the scraps of armor that had been knocked off the bots during the fight.
 Pick up anyone who was still unconscious and get them indoors.
-And someone---no, not just one person, best it be two together---had to get across to the Gruff family farm and let them know their boys had been taken.
+And someone—no, not just one person, best it be two together—had to get across to the Gruff family farm and let them know their boys had been taken.

 "I should go too," Gumption said awkwardly.